MIQ Logistics

-MIQ Logistics was a third party logistics company headquartered in Overland Park, Kansas.
-Today, MIQ Logistics operates in global freight forwarding, customs brokerage, supply chain management, project logistics, origin consolidation, global trade management, warehouse management, and global business intelligence.
-With offices in North America, Asia, Europe, Africa, Australia, New Zealand, the Middle East, and Latin America.
+MIQ Logistics was a third party logistics company headquartered in Overland Park, Kansas, United States.
+MIQ Logistics operated in global freight forwarding, customs brokerage, supply chain management, project logistics, origin consolidation, global trade management, warehouse management, and global business intelligence, with offices in North America, Asia, Europe, Africa, Australia, New Zealand, the Middle East, and Latin America.

 History

 In 2010, YRC Worldwide sold YRC Logistics to private equity firm Austin Ventures for $38.7 million.
 Austin Ventures shortly after the purchase rebranded the unit as MIQ Logistics.

 In 2011, MIQ Logistics announced their acquisition of The Logistics Corporation Ltd. based out of the United Kingdom.

 In 2017, MIQ Logistics sold its North American domestic transportation business to an undisclosed buyer.

 In 2009, MIQ Logistics volunteered to deliver a piece of steel from the fallen World Trade Center Towers from Port Authority of New York and New Jersey to Overland Park, Kansas.
-SFS Architecture then used that metal piece and designed Overland Park's 9/11 Memorial, created to honor those lost on September 11, remember their sacrifices and to teach future generations about the tragic day.

-Environmental initiatives
+Sustainability

-MIQ uses the Environmental Protection Agency's (EPA) Shipper Fleet Performance Model aiding shippers in estimating greenhouse gas emissions by road and rail, and expanding to air carriers and ships.

-Other environment initiatives include adding reusable totes for use in chemical shipments, eliminating the need manufacture and dispose of steel drums.
+MIQ used the United States Environmental Protection Agency's (EPA) Shipper Fleet Performance Model aiding shippers in estimating greenhouse gas emissions by road and rail, and expanding to air carriers and ships.
+Other environment initiatives included adding reusable totes for use in chemical shipments, eliminating the need manufacture and dispose of steel drums.
 Hydrogen cell battery forklifts were also evaluated as part of their material handling equipment options.

-Acquisitions and company structure changes
+Acquisitions

-In 2011, MIQ acquired UK-based, retail logistics company The Logistics Corporation Ltd. offering services including, but not limited to, retail warehousing and fulfilling services.
+In 2011, MIQ acquired UK-based, retail logistics company The Logistics Corporation Ltd., offering services including, but not limited to, retail warehousing and fulfilling services.

 In 2016, MIQ Logistics purchased assets in Miami-based Alfa Logistics and Colombian-based Kronos Logistics with the goal to increase their Latin American presence.

 In 2017, MIQ Logistics offloaded their North American domestic transportation business to an undisclosed buyer as they shifted their focus entirely to international shipping and logistics services.

-Acquisition by Noathum

 In April 2019, Noatum Logistics completed the acquisition of MIQ.